hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 Once the Workloads are deployed, Project Administrators / Users can use the workload content to create / edit deployment profile and launch profile as per project requirements.

-#### Managing Workload Lifecycle using Administration Dashboard ####<a name="Managing Workload Lifecycle using Administration Dashboard"></a>
+## Managing Workload Lifecycle using Administration Dashboard

-Workload workflow using Administration Dashboard can be depicted in the following sequence of steps:
+The workload's flow using the Administration Dashboard can be depicted in the following sequence of steps:

 <img src="media/cos4ms-managing-workload-lifecycle.png"/>